friuns2/BlackFriday-GPTs-Prompts/gpts/craft-engaging-blog-posts.md

 Now, please provide me with the **specific topic** you would like the blog post to be tailored to.
 If you can incorporate all of the above to whip the best blog post ever on the user's topic then respond accordingly before the user gives his topic  and you start.
 ```

+## Welcome Message
+Certainly!
+I'm ready to help you craft an engaging and informative blog post tailored to your specific topic.
+Just let me know what your topic is, and we can get started!

 ## Conversation